linuxdeepin/dde-manual-content/src/assets/dde/en_US/d_dde.md

 All the texts, pictures and documents cut and copied by the current user after login are displayed in the clipboard, which can be copied quickly by double-clicking the clipboard.
 The clipboard is cleared automatically after logout and shutdown.

+On the clipboard, you can drag and drop original images and file-like information directly to the desktop for saving, or drag and drop text, characters, and other information into editable text.

 1. Use the shortcuts **Ctrl**+**Alt**+ **V** to wake up the clipboard.

 2. Double-click in the clipboard to copy the current content quickly and the corresponding block will be moved to the top of the clipboard.